MahaThafar/OncologyTT-Datasets/README.md

 ![alt text](https://github.com/MahaThafar/OncologyTT-Datasets/blob/main/OncologyTT_logo.png)
 ---

-## The "OncologyTT" Datasets have been created for research purposes to contribute to Oncology research, more specifically "Identifying novel therapeutic targets to treat cancer".
+> OncologyTT Datasets have been created for research purposes to contribute to Oncology research, more specifically "Identifying novel therapeutic targets to treat cancer".

 #### This repository includes several datasets related to 13 cancer types.
-### Description of all folders and files as follow:
+#### Description of all folders and files as follow:

 > All data are divided into files based on cancer type.
 > Data Curation and preprocessing steps to obtain some data is explained in each folder,